 Project Panorama is the ideal project management plugin for those who like to visualize a project’s progress.
 As with most project management plugins, you can get the basic functionality for free — available by downloading Project Panorama Lite.
 This free version of the plugin lets you create projects, set start and finish dates, outline key milestones, and track progress.
 It also provides the interface for you to discuss individual projects with team members.

-While Project Panorama Lite lets you see how a project is progressing using a variety of stylish charts and graphs, if you want the plugin’s full range of functions you’ll need to upgrade to the Pro version — a one site license costs $50, but if you want to use Project Panorama on all your clients websites, the unlimited site license costs $75.
+While Project Panorama Lite lets you see how a project is progressing using a variety of stylish charts and graphs, if you want the plugin’s full range of functions you’ll need to upgrade to the Pro version – a one site license costs $69/yr, but if you want to use Project Panorama on all your clients websites, the unlimited site license costs $129/yr.

 The full Project Panorama plugin lets you break each project down into smaller tasks and phases.
 It also gives you greater privacy, as you can password protect projects, as well as restricting access to projects to individual team members.
 Finally, the premium plugin gives you a place to upload and store files needed by team members.

-If you want a project management plugin that supports only the functionality you absolutely need, it’s well worth checking out the TaskFreak! plugin.
-The plugin is user friendly and lets you manage your projects right from the WordPress dashboard.
+If you want a project management plugin that supports only the functionality you absolutely need, it’s well worth checking out Kanban for WordPress.
+The plugin is a user friendly to visualize work and lets you manage your projects with intuitive boards right from the WordPress dashboard.

-TaskFreak! lets you create tasks then assign team members based on their WordPress user roles — you can control individual tasks this way, too.
-You can also open tasks up to the public and your subscribers, by creating public tasks.
-The TaskFreak! interface facilitates discussions between team members, and even provides an easy way to upload and share documents.
+Kanban lets you create boards for projects, create “swim” lanes, add tasks with estimated time frames, then have team members get to work.
+There are options for task filtering or bookmarking, and as the site admin you have control over who can access which boards.
+The Kanban interface facilitates discussions between team members, and even provides an easy way to upload and share documents.
 The best thing about this plugin?
-TaskFreak! is completely free of charge.
+Kanban is completely free of charge.